tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

 ## Task 2: View and identify installed Java Runtimes

-1. Sign in to the Oracle Cloud Console as an administrator using the credentials provided by Oracle, as described in Signing into the Console.
-See Using the Console for more information.
+1. Sign in to the Oracle Cloud Console as an administrator using the credentials provided by Oracle, as described in [Signing into the Console](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/signingin.htm).

 2. In the Oracle Cloud Console, open the navigation menu, click **Observability & Management**, and then click **Fleets** under Java Management.

   ![image of oci console to navigate to fleet](/../images/oci-console-navigation-fleet.png)

-3. Select the compartment created for JMS resources in Workshop 1, in this case, it should be Fleet_Compartment, and then click on the fleet name.
+3. Select the compartment created for JMS resources in [Workshop 1: Manage Java Runtimes, Applications and Managed Instances Inventory with JMS](../../java-management/workshops/freetier/index.html?lab=setup-a-fleet/setup-a-fleet).
+In this case, it should be Fleet_Compartment, and then click on the fleet name.

   ![image of fleet dashboard where user is instructed to select compartment and then appropriate fleet](/../images/fleet-selection-page.png)